mahmed0715/text-analyzer/README.md

 ## 👨‍💻 Author

-Built by [Your Name] as part of a technical assessment.
+Built by Mustak Ahmed as part of a technical assessment.